Developed through NFACC

 Canada has established Codes of Practice for the care and handling of farm animals that serve as the national understanding of animal care requirements and recommended practices.

-Each Code is targeted for particular livestock and poultry species, and collectively these documents cover all the major types of livestock and poultry raised on farms across the country.
+Codes are targeted for particular livestock, fish and poultry species, and collectively these documents cover all the major species raised on farms across the country.
+There has been a major effort undertaken to update these Codes of Practice to better reflect today’s knowledge, capacities, and expectations.

 This process has been led and coordinated by the National Farm Animal Care Council (NFACC), which represents and involves a broad range of stakeholder groups including farm animal industries, animal welfare organizations, retail and food service, the veterinary community, government and other allied groups with an interest in farm animal care.
 Learn more about the Codes of Practice and NFACC at www.nfacc.ca/codes-of-practice.